Skip to content

 The calculator instantly returns the sample standard deviation, along with a clear step-by-step solution.

-Enter your sample data separated by commas, spaces, or tabs (you can copy-paste from Excel) in the field below.
+Enter your sample data separated by commas, spaces, or tabs (you can paste directly from Excel).
+This calculator computes the sample standard deviation (s).

 How to Use the Sample Standard Deviation Calculator